 How do you import energy?

 You can import energy in the form of hydrogen bound to another molecule.
-Port of Antwerp-Bruges is committed to importing large volumes of sustainable hydrogen (carriers), such as liquid hydrogen, methanol, ammonia, synthetic methane and Liquid Organic Hydrogen Carrier.
-The latter substance is a pure transport molecule.
+Port of Antwerp-Bruges is committed to importing large volumes of sustainable hydrogen (carriers), such as liquid hydrogen, methanol, ammonia, synthetic methane and Liquid Organic Hydrogen Carrier (LOHC's).
+The latter substance is a pure transport molecule for hydrogen.
 At the port, we convert these substances back into pure hydrogen that we can use as a raw material or fuel.

 The hydrogen import coalition aims to promote the production, transport and storage of hydrogen.©Exmar